ddbj/www/_ddbj/flat-file-e.md

 E-mail address, phone & fax nos.

-  - To follow the Japanese law of protecting personal information, DDBJ will delete both phone and fax numbers, and E-mail address from the flat files of the entries submitted to DDBJ.However, if you wish to disclose any of the three items, please contact us with [contact form](/contact-ddbj-e.html#to-ddbj),?specifying the item(s) to be disclosed.
+  - To follow the Japanese law of protecting personal information, DDBJ will delete both phone and fax numbers, and E-mail address from the flat files of the entries submitted to DDBJ.However, if you wish to disclose any of the three items, please contact us with [contact form](https://forms.gle/ZXteuEPM4SSm5HUt8),?specifying the item(s) to be disclosed.
-  - When you wish to contact to the submitter(s) of an entry of your interest,please contact us with [the inquiry form](/contact-ddbj-e.html#to-submitters) with reasons briefly;i.e. asking to transfer cloned sequences, etc, then we will forward your messeage to the submitter(s).
+  - If you wish to contact the submitter(s) of an entry of your interest, please contact us via the [contact form](https://forms.gle/ZXteuEPM4SSm5HUt8) by selecting 'Inquiry to the sequence submitters' and briefly stating your reason (e.g., requesting the transfer of cloned sequences, etc.).
+We will then forward your message to the submitter(s).

 Phone and fax numbers and E-mail address are deleted.